-1. The reading from the Differential Voltage Probe, order code DVP-BTA, $39 is not centered around zero (0).
+1. The reading from the Differential Voltage Probe (DVP-BTA) is not centered around zero (0).
 You can determine this by studying the reading from the Voltage Probe when both solar panels are in the same amount of light.
-To correct this you can change the "Comparison" value in your program to match the value you note in these circumstances.
+To correct this you can change the “Comparison” value in your program to match the value you note in these circumstances.

 2. Your solar panels may need a different size resistor in order to get sufficient voltage for comparison.
 In order to get a resistor of the correct size try this:

 a.
 Obtain a variety of resistors for comparison.
 We recommend trying resistors in the neighborhood of 50, 100, 200, and 300 ohm.